makrai/notes/merill2010-param-norm-grow.md

 https://github.com/viking-sudo-rm/norm-growth

+# Abstract

 * transformers learn successfully due to inductive bias in the training routine
   * typically a variant of gradient descent (GD)
 * To better understand this bias, we study the tendency for transformer parameters to grow in magnitude (ℓ2 norm) during tra
-  * its implications for the emergent representations within self attention layers
+  * its implications for the emergent reprs within self attention layers
 * Empirically, we document norm growth in the training of transformer LMs, including T5, during its pretraining
 * we prove: As the parameters grow in magnitude,